ubilab-escape/ai-server/README.md

 At the same time, we think that STASIS should not have a silent death, so it creates a lot of noise and variates the illumination (that decision is not ours) like a kid outburs.

-The final puzzle (yet to be defined) once it is solved, a LED button turns ON, and once pressed, the escape room is resolved, the doors open and the lights return to normal.
+The final puzzle (yet to be defined) once it is solved, a LED button turns ON, and once pressed, the escape room is resolved, the doors open (talk to **Group 4**) and the lights return to normal.

 ## Puzzles